PrairieLearn/PrairieLearn/docs/externalGrading.md

 If `gradable` is set to false, error messages related to the formatting of the answer can be added to the grading results by setting the `format_errors` key.
 This can be either a string or an array of strings, depending on the number of error messages.

 The optional boolean `gradable` can be added to the results object and indicates that the input was invalid or formatted incorrectly.
 For example, `gradable` can be set to false if the student code has a syntax error, in which case the code will not be graded and the student will not be penalised an attempt.
-The omission of this field is equivalent to assuming that the input was gradable (`gradable=True`).
+The omission of this field is equivalent to assuming that the input was gradable (`"gradable": true`).

 The `<pl-external-grader-results>` element is capable of rendering a list of tests with associated test names, descriptions, point values, output, and messages.
 Here's an example of well-formed results that can be rendered by this element: